JTarball/hyroxwebsite/site/content/post/what-is-the-best-way-to-increase-your-muscular-endurance.md

 Everyone has different coping methods when in the 'pain zone'

-Here are a few that I have heard or used in the past:
+Here are a few that I have heard of or used in the past:

 * Maths
 * Sets of X